cpu23/strategy-research-framework/README.md

 This repository includes the reusable research automation code, schemas, tests, example specifications, and MT5-oriented workflow scripts.
-It intentionally excludes private alpha, generated run artifacts, local databases, prompts, and the `momentum_v1` strategy family.
+It intentionally excludes private alpha, generated run artifacts, local databases, prompts.

 ## Screenshots

-Sanitized result dashboards from a private baseline run.
+Result dashboard from a private baseline run.
 These show the presentation and review layer only; source code, trade rules, parameter sets, and run configs are not included.